top of page

 6 - 18 YRS

-SCHOOL YEARS
+THE SCHOOL YEARS

-Use the school years to work strategically on building more social capital for your child.
+CONNECTION: Use the school years to work strategically on building more social capital for your child.
 Extend your child's 'social footprint' by getting involved in the school and your local community as much as possible.
+Join after-school clubs and activities - both mainstream and other.
+Creating solid, lasting friendships and relationships in your local community will help support your child as they prepare for their adult years, once school ends.

 See Management for the basic changes during this stage.

-Health, School and Life Planning
+Health, School & Life Planning

 HEALTH